CTTC/A-DIY-Movie-Recommender-System-with-Collaborative-Filtering/README.md

 # A DIY Movie Recommender System with Collaborative Filtering
 The project is a DIY movie recommender system by using collaborative filtering.
+It used hashmap to store data so as to make search more efficient.
+And several filters are designed so as to meet user's specific requirements for movies.

 ---
 ```